aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * Payment and credit services must read costs, package options, Stars pricing, and refund policy from SystemConfig or code-level configuration.
 * README may describe product behavior, but it must not be treated as the config-key registry.

+### Optional profile details

+Optional profile details are not required for profile completion.

+For MVP, the following optional fields use controlled enums:

+* Education level
+* Smoking preference
+* Pets preference
+* Exercise frequency
+* Religion importance
+* Children preference

+These fields must not accept arbitrary free text.

+Education stores level of education, not exact major.

+Spoken languages and personality tags are separate data-driven profile options and must not be stored through these enums.

+Exact enum values for the six optional fields must be finalized separately before implementation.

 ## 14. Notes

 * These rules are product invariants.